-Candidates must normally possess: at least a second class honours degree in a relevant subject e.g. Life Science or Pharmacy/Pharmacology/Medicine from a recognised University.
-International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.
+Candidates must normally possess at least a Second-class Honours degree in a relevant subject e.g. in Life Sciences or Pharmacy/Pharmacology/Medicine from a recognised university.

 Months of entry

 Stratified Medicine holds huge potential in the timely development of new treatments for human disease.
 It is among the most important concepts to emerge in 21st century clinical science and will be a crucial component of the global drive to increase the efficacy, safety and cost effectiveness of new treatments.
 This taught postgraduate Masters programme draws on the current and future needs of the Life Sciences sector, to create a highly skilled workforce.
 It harnesses Scotland’s strengths in Stratified Medicine, Clinical Trials, Bioinformatics and Pharmacogenomics to provide focused training which integrates basic and clinical sciences, and equips students with grounding in the essential skills required to design, execute and evaluate modern clinical interventions.

 - The programme will cover the principles which underpin the emerging science at the interface between genetics and pharmacology and the clinical evaluation of the resultant new medicines, taught by internationally recognised experts.

 - The aim of this programme is to train researchers who can break down the barriers that currently prevent discoveries at the bench from being translated into treatments at the bedside

 - The University of Glasgow has a global reputation in the field of clinical trials and stratified medicine.
 You will be taught by a multidisciplinary team of world leading scientists and clinicians within the College of Medical, Veterinary and Life Sciences.

 - Students will gain an understanding of statistical methods used to evaluate the efficacy and cost-effectiveness of new treatments.